KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyStandings by dathbe](https://github.com/dathbe/MMM-MyStandings)

-1. `package.json` issue: No license field.
+1. An error occurred while getting information from 'package.json': Error: Invalid version: "2"
 2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
 3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-4. Warning: No LICENSE file.
-5. Recommendation: There ist no CHANGELOG file.
-It is recommended to add one.
-6. Recommendation: There ist no CODE_OF_CONDUCT file.
-It is recommended to add one.
-7. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyStudyLife by ethanpartida](https://github.com/ethanpartida/MMM-MyStudyLife)